 John Cusick

-John has worked on LDF’s state- and county-level advocacy efforts to combat voter suppression tactics, including discriminatory cuts to early voting access, mass voter challenges, polling place closures, and voter intimidation.
-And he co-led LDF’s 2018 Prepared to Vote initiative, as well as led or co-led LDF’s election protection efforts in Alabama, Georgia, Mississippi, South Carolina, Texas during recent elections.
+John has spearheaded LDF advocacy efforts statewide and at the county level to combat racial voter suppression tactics, including cuts to early-voting access, mass voter challenges, polling-place closures, and voter intimidation.
+He has also led or co-led LDF’s election protection efforts in Alabama, Georgia, Mississippi, South Carolina, and Texas during recent elections.
+And he continues working with community members in local jurisdictions to adopt fair and non-discriminatory redistricting maps.

-In September 2017, John joined LDF as an Equal Justice Works Fellow.
-During his fellowship, he challenged the criminalization of children of color and law enforcement’s use of artificial intelligence technologies, advocacy that remains a core part of his work.
-He also worked on and remains actively engaged in the monitoring process in Davis, et al. v.
-City of New York, et al., a federal class action lawsuit challenging the New York City Police Department’s racially discriminatory and unconstitutional trespass-enforcement practices against Black and Latinx residents in public housing.
+John joined LDF as an Equal Justice Works Fellow in 2017.
+During that fellowship, he focused on efforts challenging the criminalization of children of color and law enforcement’s use of artificial intelligence technologies, advocacy that remains a core part of his work.
+As part of the litigation team, he also remains engaged in the federal monitorship of the NYPD in Davis v.
+City of New York, a federal class action lawsuit challenging the NYPD’s racially discriminatory and unconstitutional trespass-enforcement practices against Black and Latinx residents in public housing.

 John received his J.D. from NYU School of Law and B.A. from CUNY John Jay College of Criminal Justice.
-Before law school, John worked in New York City government.
-He is a member of the New York State Bar.
+Before law school, John first worked in New York City government and then at a partnership focusing on public health approaches to public safety.
+He is a member of the New York State and U.S. Supreme Court bars.

 find a case or issue